RainerGoldin/Status.XYZ/README.md

-#Status.XYZ
+# Status.XYZ
-A program that helps me learn about datas and making account systems
+A program that helps me learn about datas and making account systems.